DEMODECTIC MANGE IN THE CAT

 (Graphics courtesy of Dr. Carol Foil.
 Used with permission)

-When disease is caused by Demodex cati the mites are fairly easy to find.
-With Demodex gatoi, a small number of mites can lead to a great deal of inflammation.
-The smaller numbers make them harder to find.
+When disease is caused by Demodex cati, the mites are fairly easy to find as there must be a moderate number of mites present to create disease.
+On the other side, it takes only a few gatoi mites to generate a lot of inflammation.
+This means gatoi mites may be rare, even with a lot of skin disease.
 Sometimes we must go by response to treatment to diagnose Demodex gatoi as they are elusive.

 TREATMENT FOR DEMODEX CATI

 Because Demodex cati lives deeper in the hair follicle, it is sensitive to treatment in a way that Demodex gatoi is not.
-Effective treatments include topical fluralaner (Bravecto®).
-Other flea products of the isoxazoline class (such as Revolution Plus®) may also be effective but the Bravecto product uses a uniquely high dose so as that a single dose can last 3 months and this may be important.
-Daily oral ivermectin or milbemycin may be used.
-The moxidectin topical product Advantage Multi® can be effectively used at the off label frequency of every two weeks against Demodex cati.
-Traditionally lime sulfur dips once or twice weekly for 6 dips has been used but since dipping a cat in a stinky chemical solution is no fun for any of the parties involved, the topical products currently dominate the recommendations.
+Effective treatments include flea products of the isoxazoline class (see flea product comparison chart).
+These products are the newest on the insecticide scene and are licensed to kill both fleas and ticks and it turns out they will kill Demodex cati as well.
+Typically, a three month course of one of the topical feline isoxazolines is recommended.
+Bravecto, one of the commercial isoxazoline products, is commonly recommended as it employs a very high dose of its isoxazoline (fluralaner) so as to work against fleas and ticks for a 3 month period.
+This means that a single dose ought to take care of a Demodex cati infection whereas the monthly isoxazolines, such as Revolution Plus, must be repeatedly dosed.
+One of the moxidectin-containing topicals, such as Advantage Multi, has also been found effective against Demodex cati in similar repeated doses.
+Traditionally lime sulfur dips once or twice weekly for 6 dips have been used but since dipping a cat in a stinky chemical solution is no fun for any of the parties involved, the topical products currently dominate the recommendations.
 The good news regarding treatment is that since Demodex cati does not create a contagious disease, only the affected cat needs to be treated.
 This is not so for Demodex gatoi.

 Dipping is labor-intensive and unpleasant for all the reasons noted above.
 It would be great if an oral treatment such as ivermectin could be used.
 Unfortunately, because Demodex gatoi lives on the surface of the skin, ivermectin cannot reach it and it is not a reliable treatment.
 Fluralaner (Bravecto®) and other isoxazoline flea products have been miraculous for canine demodectic mange and it is hoped that they will be useful for the feline situation but research is lacking at this time and dipping remains treatment of choice.